upsun/upsun-sdk-php/docs/Api/AddOnsApi.md

 $apiInstance = new Upsun\Api\AddOnsApi(
-    // If you want use custom http client, pass your client which implements `Psr\Http\Client\ClientInterface`.
+    // If you want use custom http client, pass your client which implements `GuzzleHttp\ClientInterface`.
-    // This is optional, `Psr18ClientDiscovery` will be used to find http client.
-For instance `GuzzleHttp\Client` implements that interface new GuzzleHttp\Client()
+    // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
 $organizationId = 'organizationId_example'; // string | The ID of the organization.<br> Prefix with name= to retrieve the organization by name instead.